ngauthier/ngauthier.github.com/_posts/2012-01-30-simple-ruby-on-ubuntu.md

 sudo apt-get build-dep ruby1.9.1
 </pre>

 If you haven't seen it before, `apt-get build-dep X` will install all the dependencies needed to compile `X` from source.
-A handy shortcut for grabbing lots of libraries that gems like to have arount.
+A handy shortcut for grabbing lots of libraries that gems like to have around.

 ## Rubygems